denoland/deno/docs/getting_started/first_steps.md

 This document assumes that you have some prior knowledge of JavaScript, especially about `async`/`await`.
-If you have no prior knowledge of JavaScript, you might want to folow a guide
+If you have no prior knowledge of JavaScript, you might want to follow a guide
 [on the basics of JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) before attempting to start with Deno.

 ### Hello World

-Deno is a runtime for JavaScript and TypeScript and tries to be web compatible and use modern features whereever possible.
+Deno is a runtime for JavaScript and TypeScript and tries to be web compatible and use modern features wherever possible.

 Because of this browser compatibility a simple `Hello World` program is actually no different to one you can run in the browser: